-Throughout the afternoon I wished there had been a commentator to explain everything in detail.
+Throughout the afternoon I wished there had rarougnout the atternoon!
+I wished there had been a commentator to explain everything in detail.
 This was most lacking when we were shown the marvellous railways that have now been built.
 I am sure there must be hundreds of interesting facts about these railways and their construction that would be most helpful to know.
+The trungle and bridges must have cost thousands. construction that would be most helpful to know.
 The tunnels and bridges must have cost thousands of pounds to construct, and the whole railway is such a feat of modern engineering that even a few of the details would be most educational.